 Afterschool Program Support

 September - May

 Afterschool provides children and youth activities and homework support, which reinforce core concepts to bolster school academic performance.
 Students choose from a selection of interest club each semester, including: violin, debate, coding, basketball, and photography.
 Volunteers assist with classroom support, leading clubs, and building relationships with students.

 B3X Summer Camp

-GOh GOh Girls and Tri-B HUE are leadership clubs for 4th-12th grade students to build empathy, personal responsibility, social responsibility, and goal-setting skills.
+GoH GoH Girls and Tri-B Scouts are leadership clubs for 4th-12th grade students to build empathy, personal responsibility, social responsibility, and goal-setting skills.
 The mentor relationship emphasizes student engagement, identity development, new skills and opportunities, and navigating transitions in childhood and adolescence.
 Mentors build relationships with the students through large and small group activities led by Wesley-Rankin's weekly programming.

 Scholars Admin Support

 Volunteering for our Scholars program goes beyond our tutoring services.
 We need volunteers to greet students and tutors, assist with administrative duties, engage with students during free time, and other support as needed.

 Known as "Casa Feliz," our older program creates social networks, improves strength and balance, maintains cognitive health, improves nutrition, promotes health, and manages chronic diseases.
 Volunteers support the program with meal preparation, supervising activity time, and chaperoning field trips.

 Wesley-Rankin Aspiring Professionals (WRAP) is a workforce training program for high school students based in technical instruction, soft-skill development and financial literacy/support.
 Beginning in the 2nd year of the program, students are matched with coaches who work with them to continue personalizing the content and developing the soft-skills needed to gain and maintain a job.
 Coaches work with students in small groups and one on one, using weekly touchpoints and Wesley-Rankin's curriculum to guide the process.